 Diversity in fashion and beauty should not be a seasonal trend.
 It's a must and should be the new normal.

-@YvonLux is a serial entrepreneur who owns a marketing and PR firm, VANT4GE, LLC, that specializes in target marketing, social media marketing and personal branding.
-The published lifestyle and beauty blogger also owns and designs for her custom-clothing line, Yvon Lux, and manages her empowering Apple News channel with the same name.
+@YvonLux is a serial entrepreneur and a published lifestyle and beauty blogger who owns and designs for her custom-clothing line, Yvon Lux.
+She also manages, writes, and acts as editor for her empowering Apple News channel with the same name.
+Connect with her on Instagram!